nicolasbauw/rs-tzfile/README.md

 # TZfile reading library

-This low-level library reads the binary TZfile and extracts the raw data, returning a RsTz struct representing the TZfile fields as described in the man page (http://man7.org/linux/man-pages/man5/tzfile.5.html)
+This low-level library parses the system timezone information files and returns a Tz struct representing the TZfile fields as described in the man page (http://man7.org/linux/man-pages/man5/tzfile.5.html)

 Only compatible with V1 (32 bits) format version for the moment.